-Steam traps are an essential component of steam tracing systems to purge condensate and noncondensable gas that form in steam lines.
+Steam traps are an essential component of steam tracing systems to purge condensate and non-condensable gas that form in steam lines.

-It is necessary to use steam traps in steam lines to avoid unwanted condensate from entering a system, the traps allow steam to reach its destination remaining as dry and clean as possible.
-Condensate entering the steam system can result in inefficient operation, reducing the heat transfer area and heater performance which can be economically damaging due to corrosion, water hammer and accumulated dirt.
+It is necessary to use steam traps in steam lines to avoid unwanted condensate from entering a system.
+The traps allow steam to reach its destination remaining as dry and clean as possible.
+Condensate entering the steam system can result in inefficient operation, reducing the heat transfer area and heater performance which can be economically damaging due to corrosion, water hammer, and accumulated dirt.

-Conventional steam trap design limitations often result in live steam losses and temperature variations on piping, which may detrimentally affect the processes that they supply.
+Conventional steam trap design limitations often result in live steam losses and temperature variations on piping, which may affect their supply processes.

-An economic alternative to conventional steam traps is thermostatic steam traps.

-These self-actuating thermostatic values bleed off condensate from the traced system only once it has fallen well below the saturated steam temperature to the value's set-point temperature.
-The condensate forms a liquid seal ahead of each value preventing live steam losses.
+An economical alternative to conventional steam traps is thermostatic steam traps.
+These self-actuating thermostatic valves bleed off condensate from the traced system only once the condensate has fallen well below the saturated steam temperature of the valve's set-point temperature.
+The condensate forms a liquid seal ahead of each valve, preventing live steam losses.